IBSim/VirtualLab/docs/source/examples.rst

 Open the *Parameters_Var* file :file:`Input/LFA/Example/Parametric_1.py` in a text editor.
 The parameters used here will create two meshes, one with a void and one without, for use in three simulations.

-In the first simulation a Gaussian laser profile is applied to the disc without a void.
-The second and third simulation apply a Gaussian and uniform laser profile, respectively, to the disc containing a void.
+In the first simulation, a Gaussian laser profile is applied to the disc without a void.
+The second and third simulation apply a Gaussian and uniform laser profile, respectively, to the disc now containing a void.

 Suppose you are interested in seeing the meshes prior to running the simulation.
-To do this the ``kwarg`` *ShowMesh* is used in :attr:`VirtualLab.Mesh <VLSetup.Mesh>`.
-Setting this to :code:`True` will open all the meshes created in the **SALOME** GUI to visualise and asses their suitability.
+To do this, the ``kwarg`` *ShowMesh* is used in :attr:`VirtualLab.Mesh <VLSetup.Mesh>`.
+Setting this to :code:`True` will open all the generated meshes in the **SALOME** GUI to visualise and asses their suitability.

 .. admonition:: Action
    :class: Action